-The Agency is a member of FMPP, a power pool made up of the Agency, OUC and Lakeland Utilitics for the purpose of lowest cost dispatch of mutual and external generation for the benefit of all three members.
+The Agency is a member of FMPP, a power pool made up of the Agency, OUC and Lakeland Utilities for the purpose of lowest cost dispatch of mutual and external generation for the benefit of all three members.
 Currently, the Agency power purchases clearing through FMPP accounts for a significant portion of all power provided by the Agency to its members.
 The Agency has two employees that are dedicated to the FMPP; one marketer responsible for economic dispatch and a chipper (Clearing House Price) that verifies the clearing-house price based upon the cost and load data of all power sources available.
 The pricing and billing for this process is extremely complex and detailed between the three members of the pool, involving numerous transactions during the month, usage data from the OUC SCADA system and reliance on a few key people for review.
-We are aware of the external audit/review over FMPP that the Agency initiated a year or two ago and generally support the recommendations made in that report, however given that the power pool is not a separate legal entity that is audited annually, we recommend that the Agency increase its administrative monitoring over this inherently complex and high dollar area on an ongoing basis to ensure that it's interests are properly represented, which might include regular internal audit, finance and power resource department review of transactions and activities and other similar procedures.
+We are aware of the external audit/review over FMPP that the Agency initiated a year or two ago and generally support the recommendations made in that report, however we recommend that the Agency increase its administrative monitoring over this inherently complex and high dollar area on an ongoing basis to ensure that it's interests are properly represented, which might include regular internal audit, finance and power resource department review of transactions and activities and other similar procedures.